China's Xi to meet Trump in Florida next week

 Trump also incensed Beijing in December by taking a phone call from Taiwanese President Tsai Ing-wen and later saying the United States did not have to stick to the so-called "one China" policy.

-He later agreed in a phone call with Xi to honor the long-standing policy and has also written to Xi since seeking "constructive ties."
+He later agreed in a phone call with Xi to honour the long-standing policy and has also written to Xi since seeking "constructive ties."

 (Reporting by Christian Shepherd; Writing by Michael Martina; Editing by Simon Cameron-Moore)